Skip to Main Content

 When these conditions are found and treated early it can reduce your pet's pain and preserve their eyesight.

-Our veterinary ophthalmologists in Newtown will communicate with your pet's primary care veterinary to make sure your cat or dog gets the best care possible.
+Our veterinary ophthalmologists in Newtown will communicate with your pet's primary care veterinary to make sure your pet gets the best care possible.

 Our Board-Certified Veterinary Ophthalmologists